AI and Court-Filing Fabrications: Sanctions Are Now Routine

 End-of-lesson check

-What is the core idea behind "AI and Court-Filing Fabrications: Sanctions Are Now Routine"?
+What is the main idea of "AI and Court-Filing Fabrications: Sanctions Are Now Routine"?

 Courts have moved from warnings to sanctions for AI-fabricated citations; your filing workflow needs a verification gate.

-Which term best describes a foundational idea in "AI and Court-Filing Fabrications: Sanctions Are Now Routine"?
+Which concept is most central to "AI and Court-Filing Fabrications: Sanctions Are Now Routine"?

 hallucinated citations